mwtan/jel/README.md

 ```
     { num = 42; return String.valueOf(num); }
 ```
-Here, a class in the Apache Commons library (present in the classpath) is used:
+Here, a class in the Apache Commons library (and present in the classpath) is used:
 ```
     return org.apache.commons.lang.StringEscapeUtils.unescapeJava("Hello\tWorld.");
 ```